Sipitang District: History

-Before 1884, Sipitang are a former territory of the Sultanate of Brunei.
-On 5 November 1884, the sultan of Brunei ceded the territory from Sipitang to Kuala Penyu to the North Borneo Chartered Company (NBCC).
+Prior to 1884, Sipitang was part of Brunei.
+On 5 November 1884, the Sultan of Brunei ceded the territory from Sipitang towards Kuala Penyu to the British North Borneo Chartered Company (NBCC) following a bribe from William Hood Treacher, the inaugural Governor of North Borneo.
 On 7 December 1901, the company expand the area around the territory from Sipitang River to Trusan River.
 In addition, on 12 September 1901, the NBCC acquired the Mengalong and Merantaman area, which today is also within the district of Sipitang through a grant from Pengiran Tengah Damit ibni al-Marhum Pengiran Anak Bongsu, who is the hereditary ruler of the territory.
-Until the year 1900, the Sipitang River marked the border between North Borneo and the Sultanate of Brunei.
-The land acquisition between the river and Trusan River in 1901 resulted in the establishment of an administrative office in Sipitang called the Province Clarke (named after Andrew Clarke).
+Until the year 1900, the Sipitang River marked the border between North Borneo and Brunei.

+The land acquisition between the river and Trusan River in 1901 resulted in the establishment of an administrative office in Sipitang called Province Clarke (named after Andrew Clarke).
 The main purpose of this administrative post was primarily due to the planned acquisition of additional territories.
-However, several problems led to the return of some lands, so that the demarcation line to Sarawak was finally placed on the still valid border line at Mengalong (now Sindumin).
+However, several problems led to the return of some lands, so that the demarcation line to Sarawak was finally placed on the still valid border line at Mengalong.
 When the Brunei Revolt broke out in Brunei on 8 December 1962, the rebellion spread rapidly across the border into Limbang, Lawas and Miri in Sarawak and Weston until Sipitang in northern Borneo, especially when these places were traditionally linked to the Sultanate of Brunei.
 With the intervention of the North Borneo Governor William Goode, many rebels in Sipitang and Weston been isolated and disarmed within several days.
 Another 73 rebels were arrested with a smaller amount of weapons been confiscated.